 Prior to commencing his studies for the priesthood at St Patrick’s College, Manly, he also worked as a social worker with South Sydney Council.
 He was ordained a priest for the Archdiocese of Sydney on 20 August 1983.
 “I fitted in like a glove, and I loved it,” Bishop Terry says of his ordination.
 “I never looked back after that.”

 Bishop Terry speaks of his love of parish life, and has served as assistant Priest in the parishes of Harris Park, Liverpool, Strathfield and finally Kingsgrove, where he was appointed Parish Priest in 1993.
-In January 2018, he was appointed Parish Priest of Sydney Harbour North, comprising the partnered parishes of Clifton Gardens, Mosman and Neutral Bay.
+In February 2004, he was appointed Parish Priest of Sydney Harbour North, comprising the partnered parishes of Clifton Gardens, Mosman and Neutral Bay.
+This appointment ended on 29 February 2008.

 On 4 October 2007, Pope Benedict XVI appointed him as auxiliary bishop of Sydney, and he was ordained a bishop at St Mary’s Cathedral on 16 November 2007.
 His late mother, Mary, and sister Frances, were present.